SailTheSeas/SDPP/README.md

 # Setting Up PHP Server
-The server was set up utilising LAMPP.
+The server was set up utilising XAMPP.
 You will thus need to install :
 * PHP from php.net to run php, as well as any text editor
 * To install Apache2, and MySQL